Skip to main content

 }

-The extension checks the topic and switches behavior depending on the topic.
-If the message topic is not handled, we fail the operation, halting the block building process, as this means incorrect configuration.
-We take the two message types by creating or updating entities respectively to mark the delivery with the correct state.
+The extension checks the topic and switches behavior accordingly.
+If the message topic is not handled, we fail the operation, halting the block building process due to incorrect configuration.
+We handle two message types by creating or updating entities to mark the delivery with the correct state.

 Testing